Stratford & Area

 Changing Local Lives

-Thanks to United Way and a supported partner, Walt has the support he needs:
+Thanks to United Way and a supported partner, Alan has the support he needs:

 Stratford Connection Centre

-Partly as a result of rising housing costs, homelessness increased by 60% during the pandemic.
-In an effort to tackle this #UNIGNORABLE issue in Stratford, a drop-in space opened for those experiencing homelessness or otherwise vulnerable.
+In an effort to tackle the #UNIGNORABLE issue of chronic homelessness in Stratford, a drop-in space opened for those experiencing homelessness or otherwise vulnerable.

 The Stratford Connection Centre offers wrap-around supports including trauma-informed care, substance use and mental health counselling, as well as basic needs such as showers, laundry and food.
 Services are client-centred, providing dignity and choice with an unrelenting focus on securing permanent housing.